 Beck’s was in the fold of Interbrew by then, due to its acquisition by Interbrew in 2001.
 By 2016, it appears Kloster is no longer produced in Thailand.
 In that year, a marketing report was written envisaging a re-launch, although this has not occurred to date to my knowledge.

 The report is set out in Slideshare, a site devoted to marketing and advertising studies.
 It is an excellent capsule of how the brand had been positioned, its strengths and weaknesses, and how the writers envisaged a revival of the brand.

 According to the report Boon Rawd started producing the beer in 2003.
 It replaced Thai Amarit (subsidiary of San Miguel of Phillipines) which brewed Kloster from 1975 until 2002.
 Before that evidence suggests it was imported and distributed under agency.

-The Kloster report also explains there are two sides to the licensing coin.
-One side emphasizes the origins of the brand, in this case European, with its implication of premium quality to justify a higher price (whether justified in practice, often a different issue!).
+The Kloster report also explains that there are two sides to the licensing coin.
+One emphasizes the origins of the brand, in this case European, with its implication of premium quality to justify a higher price (whether justified in practice, often a different issue!).